JKirkby95/Portfolio-1/README.md

 - Chrome DevTools was also used to test responsiveness in different screen sizes during the development process.

 ### Manual Testing

+**Browser Compatibility**

+No issues with the site on the following browsers.

+- Google Chrome

+- Brave

+- Microsoft Edge.

+**Device compatibility**

+No issues with the site on the foolowing devices.

+- HP Pavillion 14" display

+- Custom Home PC with 28" display (Also tested on same screen in portrait mode)

+- MacBook Pro 15"

+- MSI Katana GF66 11UE

+- Iphone 14 Pro

+- Nothing Phone (1)

+- One Plus 8T

+**Common Elements Testing**

+- Header

+Clicking on the main logo will bring the customer back to the home page.

+- Navigation Bar

+Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.

+Clicking on the navigation bar's links will bring the customer to the specified page.

+- Footer

+Clicking on all links will open the specific website on a new tab.

+- Welcome Section

+Hovering on the book now button on each section will trigger hover effect, highlighting the button for the customer.

+All links in welcome section working well.

+- Hero Image

+Hovering on the book now button on each section will trigger hover effect, highlighting the button for the customer.

+Book now link will bring customer to the book now page.

+- Book Now Form

+If the customer is missing some required information the form will not submit.

+If the customer provides email address in the wrong format they will be notified.

+Drop down menus for time and player count are working correctly.

+Hover effect on the Book Now button is working and it sends you to the booking successful page once filled out correctly.

+- Map

+Clicking and dragging on the map in the find us section will move the area shown on the map.

+Clicking the plus and minus buttons changes the zoom of the map.

+- Booking Successful page

+Text displays correctly and link to Home page also working.

+- Gallery page

+Hover effect on the images working correctly , shape changes and text appears over each image.